 Transcribed videos are better discoverable and rank higher on search engines.
 The reason is that video files are not crawlable by search engine bots.
 By adding transcripts and captioning your videos you make them accessible for crawling and indexing.

 This, in turn, boosts the discoverability of your videos, as they now have more chances of appearing in relevant search results.
-But do note that to have SEO benefits, captions should come in a separate file and not be “burned” into the video itself.
+But do note that to have SEO benefits, you need to upload and use caption files, and not “burn” the captions into the video itself.
 For more info on how to improve your video rankings, watch this video.

 Thus, captioning is especially important for educational video channels.
 If you are creating informative videos and want your audience to take away as much as possible from them, captioning is a must.